 Nearly one billion straws are used daily over the world.

-Like all disposable utensils, plastic straws add up unnecessary waste.
+Like all disposable utensils, plastic straws add up to unnecessary waste.

-Instead, substitute it with reusable glass or bamboo straw.
+Instead, substitute it with reusable glass or bamboo straws.

 17. A Low-Flow Showerhead